thomassuedbroecker/terraform-example-to-use-ibm-observability-instance/README.md

-# example-use-ibm-observability-module.
+# Terraform example to use the "ibm-observability-instances" module

-Short example to use the new module terraform-ibm-observability-instances.
+Short example how to use the new module [terraform-ibm-observability-instances](https://github.com/terraform-ibm-modules/terraform-ibm-observability-instances).